bobgreenshields/rivers-of-blood/secrets/Blood red clasps.md

 ---
 `=this.summary`

-A group of Tyr worshippors hang around the temple after a service.
+A group of Tyr worshippers hang around the temple after a service.
 Several, but not all, of the group have cloak clasps made of a red stone (Bloodstone) in various different designs.
 The forms are different enough that you would be unlikely to notice unless you were aware of it.

 Clasp wearers
 - [[Malerakas Xandax]]